 The conversation with the psychologist made me realize a number of things:

 - As a mother, I have to accept that more challenges will come our way related to sickle cell disease.

-- If you prepare your mental bit for what may come, then you are not always so defeated.
+- If you prepare mentally for what may come, then you won't always feel so defeated.

 - Do not ask every 5 minutes how the pain is doing, because that is how you remind your child of the pain.